muchimi/JoystickGremlinEx/README.md

 # Change log

+### (m77T56)
+- New: anti-spam EMA filter applied to axis inputs aimed directly at devices that spam axis data like Azeron or Wooting and others clogging up the input queues.
+The filter reduces CPU usage by only processing meaningful data based on prior data, as well as the interval between signals.
+The filter only applies to axis data, smooths the data in 10ms intervals using a low overhead low-pass EMA algorithm (exponential moving average) and discards signals that too rapid while taking the signal into account.
+- Change: API (Voice): ability to select the AI model (small recommended for now).
+- Change: API (Voice): automatic download for AI model at runtime, local cache in sounds/managed/model folder.
+- Fix: API: eliminate duplicated warnings when remote control is not enabled.
+- Change: API: change from NodeGraphQt to OdenGraphQT (for QT graphics node library).
+- Change: API: add hugging face library (for voice model download).

 ### (m77T55)
 - Change: PlaySound Action: exposed additional API features for sound playback options in the action.
 Ability to set decibel threshold for removing detected low volume (silence) in played audio (.wav or generated TTS) - recommended threshold is -55dB,  trim options, optional delay if the blocking option is enabled to add a pause between sequential sounds and ability to sync settings globally in the profile to apply to other PlaySound actions without editing them one at at time.
 - Change: API: event processing optimization path on very expensive mode hierarchy lookups that were adding CPU usage to match events to execution nodes.